 With few exceptions, teachers in New Zealand are required to be registered.
-On successful completion of a programme of teacher education, graduates are eligible to apply for provisional registration as a teacher.
+On successful completion of a programme of teacher education, graduates are eligible to apply for teacher registration.

-In awarding a teaching qualification, the University of Auckland, Faculty of Education must be confident of each graduate's ability to meet professional standards.
-During the course of their programme all candidates must demonstrate that they can meet the teacher registration criteria that are reprinted below.
+In awarding a teaching qualification, the University of Auckland, Faculty of Education and Social Work must be confident of each graduate's ability to meet professional standards.
+During the course of their programme all candidates must demonstrate that they can meet the registration criteria that are reprinted below.
 Failure to do so may result in a formal review of a candidate's place in the programme.